Henkjan1110/intro-programming-website/data/week5/3-method-and-constructor-overloading.md

 }
 ```

-The constructor call `this(name, 0);` might seem a bit weird.
-A way to think about it is to imagine that the call is automatically replaced with "copy-paste" of the second constructor in such a way that the age parameter is set to 0.
-NB!
-If a constructor calls another constructor, the constructor call must be the first command in the constructor.
+The constructor call `this(name, 0);` may seem unusual.
+To better understand it, imagine that the call is automatically replaced with a "copy-paste" of the second constructor, where the age parameter is set to 0.
+It's important to note that if a constructor calls another constructor, the constructor call must be the first command in the constructor.

-New objects can be created just as before:
+Creating new objects works the same way as before:

 ```java
 public static void main(String[] args) {